 Water difficulties & Dry pit toilets

-Please note that due to freezing cold conditions in Spiti Valley in February, the water is frozen everywhere in Spiti.
+Please note that due to cold conditions in Spiti Valley in February, the water is frozen everywhere in Spiti.
 There will not be any running water in pipes and hence, no running water in the toilets.

 Roadblocks could be common